JimLynchCodes/Cljs-Twitter-Unfollower/twitter-unfollower/README.md

          :access_token        "XXXX-XXXXXXXXXXXXXXXXXXXXXXX"
          :access_token_secret "XXXXXXXXXXXXXXXXXXXXXXXXXXXX"}}
 ```
-You can find these credentials for your account by making an app in the (twitter developer console)[https://apps.twitter.com/].
+You can find these credentials for your account by making an app in the [twitter developer console](https://apps.twitter.com/).

 ### 2) Set Up AWS Credentials